Cosdaman/bootcampHW3-JavascriptPWGen/README.md

 # bootcampHW3-JavascriptPWGen

 Description:
+This project is aimed to demonstrate the developer's understanding of basic javascript.

-This application is a password generator.
+The application created is a password generator.
 When the user presses the "Generate Password" button, the website will then ask the user a series of questions to determine the criteria of the password.
 Once the user has successfully entered valid responses to the questions, the generator will then generate a password based on the criteria that the user has provided.